 - The version of Firefox tested cannot handle a certificate that does not have a label.
 As a workaround, you can set a label on the keys and certificate in the Token Administration Utility's Show Token Objects dialog.
-Note that the 'EditLabelAction' is disabled by default in the registry. - Chrome currently does not work with SafeSign IC version 3.5 for macOS, as Chrome does not support Apple Smart Card Extension but Keychain Access, through (deprecated) CDSA / tokend.
+Note that the 'EditLabelAction' is disabled by default in the registry. - The support for the non-standard <keygen> HTML element and HTMLKeygenElement DOM interface has been removed with Firefox 69.
+This means that any enrolment that uses the browser to generate the key pair will cease to work with Firefox 69 onwards.
+Please refer to: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/keygen.